MicrosoftDocs/visualstudio-docs/docs/test/how-to-create-an-add-in-for-the-web-performance-test-results-viewer.md

 Additionally, you need to add a reference to LoadTestPackage DLL which is located in the *%ProgramFiles(x86)%\Microsoft Visual Studio\2017\Enterprise\Common7\IDE\PrivateAssemblies* folder.

--   To extend the Web Performance Test Results Viewer's UI, you must create a Visual Studio add-in and a user control.
-The following procedures explain how to create the add-in, the user control, and how to implement the classes necessary to extend the Web Performance Test Results Viewer's UI.
+-   To extend the **Web Performance Test Results Viewer**'s UI, you must create a Visual Studio add-in and a user control.
+The following procedures explain how to create the add-in, the user control, and how to implement the classes necessary to extend the **Web Performance Test Results Viewer**'s UI.

 ## Create or Open a Solution that Contains an ASP.NET Web Application and a Web Performance and Load Test Project

 ### To prepare for extending the Web Performance Test Results Viewer

-Either create or open a non-production solution that you can experiment with which contains an ASP.NET Web application and a Web performance and load test project with one or more Web performance tests for the ASP.NET Web application.
+Either create or open a non-production solution that you can experiment with which contains an ASP.NET web application and a web performance and load test project with one or more web performance tests for the ASP.NET web application.

 > [!NOTE]
-> You can create an ASP.NET Web application and Web performance and load test project that contains Web performance tests by following the procedures in [How to: Create a Web Service Test](../test/how-to-create-a-web-service-test.md) and [Generate and run a coded web performance test](../test/generate-and-run-a-coded-web-performance-test.md).
+> You can create an ASP.NET web application and web performance and load test project that contains web performance tests by following the procedures in [How to: Create a Web Service Test](../test/how-to-create-a-web-service-test.md) and [Generate and run a coded web performance test](../test/generate-and-run-a-coded-web-performance-test.md).

 ## Create a Visual Studio Add-In